astronomer/docs/astro/view-logs.md

 ## View Airflow Scheduler Logs

-You can access the recorded Scheduler logs for a 24 hour period for a Deployment on the Cloud UI **Scheduler Logs** page.
+You can access the recorded scheduler logs for a 24 hour period for a Deployment on the Cloud UI **Scheduler Logs** page.
 When a Deployment generates more than 500 logs in 24 hours, only the most recent 500 logs are available.
 Logs are color-coded to simplify log type identification.
 The scheduler logs can help you understand why specific tasks failed.

 1. In the Cloud UI, select a Workspace.
 2. Click **Logs**.